 It was not until 1981 that doctoral studies in Psychology could be pursued at Georgetown.
 At that time, almost all coursework was undertaken on a tutorial basis.
-In that system, students engaged with faculty on a one-on-basis, through a course of studies and research projects leading to a Ph.D. in General Psychology.
-In time, the program was transformed into one based on more conventional group-wise classroom instruction and leading, through coursework and research projects, to a Ph.D. in Developmental Science.
-The revised program, which was launched in 2003, hosts two concentrations= Human Development and Public Policy and Lifespan Cognitive Neuroscience= and has rapidly risen in visibility nationwide.
+In that system, students engaged with faculty on a one-on-basis, through a course of studies and research projects leading to the Ph.D.
+In time, the program was transformed into one based on more conventional group-wise classroom instruction and leading, through coursework and research projects, to a Ph.D. in Psychology.
+The revised program, which was launched in 2003, hosts two concentrations, Human Development & Public Policy and Lifespan Cognitive Neuroscience, and has rapidly gained national recognition.

 [O]ur academic home here at Georgetown is today a vibrant place.
 From the past just traced has emerged a Department that is a-bustlewith a faculty of highly accomplished and energetic educators and researchers, and with eager and talented students –undergraduate and graduate alike.
 It is a Department headed conﬁdently into a future both challenging and promising.
 My own fondest hope for this Department is that, in the hands of all succeeding generations of its faculty and students, Psychology at Georgetown will be a discipline ever mindful of the challenges of cura personalis.